Denver · Denver Metro · Median Home Value $625,000 · Population 715,522

 Denver’s strong rental market makes the city ideal for portfolio building using HELOC equity.
 A $150K HELOC draw from your primary residence provides a 25% down payment on a $600K rental in neighborhoods like Green Valley Ranch, Montbello, or the DIA corridor where rental yields are strongest.

 Denver’s sustained population growth from in-migration means rental demand continues to outpace supply, supporting strong occupancy rates and rising rents across the metro.
-Many Denver homeowners we work with have used a single HELOC to acquire two or three rental properties, creating passive income streams that more than offset the HELOC interest cost.
+Many Denver homeowners I work with have used a single HELOC to acquire two or three rental properties, creating passive income streams that more than offset the HELOC interest cost.

 Mountain Home Purchase